The Dog Bite Lawyers of Abel Law Firm

 Our team of dedicated and compassionate Oklahoma City dog bite attorneys has over 130 years of combined experience.
 We care about our clients and will treat you as a priority while we’re working on your case.
-We believe in transparent communication, so you understand what to expect of the legal road ahead and can be prepared for a range of possible outcomes.
+We believe in transparent communication, so you understand what to expect of the legal road ahead and can be prepared for various possible outcomes.

 A dog bite can lead to psychological damage that lasts long after the physical injuries heal.
 We know an incident like this can cause stress, fear, and uncertainty.
-Afterward, it’s a challenge to make the right decisions when you’re in pain and worried about the treatment you might need to recover.
-That’s why it’s critical that you hire us immediately after sustaining an injury.
+Afterward, making the right decisions is challenging when you’re in pain and worried about the treatment you might need to recover.
+That’s why you must hire us immediately after sustaining an injury.
 We can begin our work on your case so you can focus entirely on healing.

 Our Oklahoma City dog bite attorneys have worked hard to earn an excellent reputation within our community.
 Multiple organizations have given us awards for our dedication to our clients and the successful case results we’ve achieved.
 We have also received a 10.0 rating from Avvo and an AV Preeminent® rating from Martindale-Hubbell.

 At Abel Law Firm, we aim to keep our community safe.
 We are active in our community and support local organizations, such as Living Faith Ministries, Living Hope Ministries, and Variety Care.
-We also provide pro bono legal services to children in need through the Oklahoma Lawyers for Children organization.
+We also provide pro bono legal services to needy children through the Oklahoma Lawyers for Children organization.

 Do I Need an Attorney for My Dog Bite Claim?

-Though you’re certainly able to pursue a personal injury claim on your own, an experienced attorney will make the process more efficient and can probably get you compensation for your injury faster.
-A lawyer with experience in dog bite personal injury claims can take you through the entire claims process and help you be prepared for any obstacles that might arise.
+Though you can pursue a personal injury claim on your own, an experienced attorney will make the process more efficient and probably get you compensation for your injury faster.
+A lawyer with experience in dog bite personal injury claims can take you through the entire claims process and help you be prepared for any obstacles.
 Reputation is important, and showing the insurance company that you’re taking your dog bite injury claim seriously by hiring an experienced, reputable attorney may prompt them to act more quickly in settling your claim.

 We also know how to accurately calculate an amount of compensation that matches your injury and circumstances.
 The compensation you can potentially recover doesn’t just cover actual bills.
 Among other things, you might be eligible for compensation for pain and suffering after an accident.
-We can evaluate your case and circumstances and determine what amount of money would provide full and fair compensation for your injuries and what you’ve endured as a result of your accident.
+We can evaluate your case and circumstances and determine what amount of money would provide full and fair compensation for your injuries and what you’ve endured due to your accident.

 It’s important to remember that in a personal injury claim, you’re an individual up against an insurance company.
-Their entire job is finding a reason to deny your claim and protect their customer’s liability.
-They will use every tool at their disposal to tie up your personal injury claim and delay any proceedings until you’re so desperate for funds that you’ll accept a settlement amount far below what you deserve.
+Their job is to find a reason to deny your claim and protect their customer’s liability.
+They will use every tool to tie up your personal injury claim and delay any proceedings until you’re so desperate for funds that you’ll accept a settlement amount far below what you deserve.
 At Abel Law Firm, we know how to deal with these tactics.

 Having a lawyer to handle negotiations with insurance adjusters will take a substantial burden off your shoulders.
-Not only that but having the assistance of a good attorney can get you more compensation than you could get on your own.
-According to a study from the Insurance Research Council from 2004, personal injury victims that retained an attorney were able to obtain 3.5 times more compensation than those that didn’t.
+Not only that, but having the assistance of a good attorney can get you more compensation than you could get on your own.
+According to a study from the Insurance Research Council 2004, personal injury victims that retained an attorney could obtain 3.5 times more compensation than those that didn’t.
 Having a good attorney pays off.